BTC415/Simpe-2D-Soccer-game/README.md

 ballzone - 2D (top-down perspective) real-time game with 2 teams where players try to score a goal and win (like in soccer or hockey).

+Sprint 1:
+- Creating room and receiving id
+- Rendering board where player can move
+- Moving via keys (WSAD)

+Sprint 2:
+- Joining other room by id and connecting with all players
+- Real-time moving
+- Collisions with other players

+Sprint 3:
+- Ball
+- Ball physics:
+    - Moving ball when collision with it is detected
+    - Shooting ball when player is close enough and space key is pressed
+- Scoring system
+- End match when time is over
+- Math results (which team won, how many scores per player, etc.)

+In v1 version you will be able to create room match and other players will be able to join it.
+When match starts you will move via keys.
+All players and ball will move with you in real-time and when someone will score a goal system will detect that and give a point to a team.
+Match ends when time has elapsed and everyone sees results.

 ### Mockups

 *View `README.md` to see how to replace me with mockups.*